owenvados/vuetify-dashboard-boilerplate/README.md

 # vuetify-dashboard-boilerplate
-Admin dashboard based in VVue, vvuetify and Firebase
+Admin dashboard based in Vue, vvuetify and Firebase